ashimdahal/jelly/README.md

 pip install -r requirements.txt
 ```

-Next, create an account on huggingface and obtain an API key by going to the tokens settings.
+Next, create an account on huggingface and obtain an API KEY by going to the [tokens settings](https://huggingface.co/settings/tokens).
 You will be asked to enter the API key when you run the app.

 To run the app using Flask, set the environment variable and run the Flask app: